opendreambox/opendreambox/README.md

 `conf/local-${MACHINE}-ext.conf`.

-For example, if the firmware shall use the package feed built on the develoment machine, which happens to be 192.168.1.1 and has a webserver configured to point to `tmp-glibc/deploy/deb`, a line like the following may be added:
+For example, if the firmware shall use the package feed built on the development machine, which happens to be 192.168.1.1 and has a web server configured to point to `tmp-glibc/deploy/deb`, a line like the following may be added: